-The lights will also go off after 15 minutes when the doors are open.
+The lights will also go off after a period of time when the doors are open.

-• When the switch is in the OFF position (3), the interior light does not illuminate, regardless of door position.
+• When the switch is in the OFF position 3, the interior light does not illuminate, regardless of door position.

 The doorstep lights illuminate when the driver and passenger doors are opened regardless of the interior light switch position.
-These lights will turn off automatically after 15 minutes while doors are open to prevent the battery from becoming discharged.
+These lights will turn off automatically after a period of time while doors are open to prevent the battery from becoming discharged.